 - Yes.
-If you are enrolled at least half time, you may be eligible for Federal Pell Grant, Direct Loan, PLUS (parent) loan funds, Federal SEOG, Perkins Loan aid, and Work-Study employment assistance.
-If you enroll in less than half time, you may still qualify for the Federal Pell Grant.
+If you are enrolled at least half-time (defined by CSU as 6 credit hours), you may be eligible for a Federal Pell Grant, Direct Loan, PLUS (parent) loan, Federal SEOG, Ohio College Opportunity Grant, and Work-Study employment assistance.
+If you enroll less than half-time (1-5 credit hours), you may still qualify for the Federal Pell Grant.

 Can financial aid be used to cover the cost of classes that are being audited?

-- No. Audited classes do not count when determining enrollment status for financial aid.
+- No. Audited classes are not counted toward your enrollment status for financial aid.

 What kind of financial aid is available to graduate students?

-- Graduate students are eligible for loans, Federal Work-Study and assistantships.
-You should check the Graduate Studies web site for more information: http://mycsu.csuohio.edu/gradcollege/students/graduateassistant/index.html.
+- Graduate students are eligible for Federal loans, Federal Work-Study and assistantships.
+Please visit the Graduate Studies site for more information.

 What is an EFC?

 - EFC stands for Expected Family Contribution.
 This figure is determined by the Department of Education from the income and asset data you entered on your FAFSA.
 It is a reflection of your family's financial strength.
 Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used all schools to calculate the amount of federal student aid you are eligible to receive.

 How do I find out how much financial aid I am eligible for?

 - After CSU receives your FAFSA and (if you are selected) the FAFSA verification process has been completed, you will be issued an award notification listing the types of aid you have been offered.
 A mailed letter or email will instruct you how to access the Financial Aid tab in CampusNet to view your awards.